hashicorp/vault/website/source/api/system/mounts.html.md

   - `passthrough_request_headers` `(array: [])` - Comma-separated list of headers
      to whitelist and pass from the request to the backend.

-    These control the default and maximum lease time-to-live, force disabling backend caching, and option plugin name for plugin backends respectively.
-The first three options override the global defaults if set on a specific mount.
+    These control the default and maximum lease time-to-live, and the force disabling backend caching.
+They override the global defaults if set on a specific mount.

     When used with supported seals (`pkcs11`, `awskms`, etc.), `seal_wrap`